Denman Island Housing Project (Phase 2) – Engagement on Key Themes

 - Secondary suites are permitted in the R2 (Rural Residential), A (Agriculture), F (Forestry), and RE (Resource) zones.

-- Detached secondary dwellings are allowed in the same zones with a Temporary Use Permit (TUP).
+- Detached secondary dwellings are allowed in the R2, RE and F zones with a Temporary Use Permit (TUP) and in the A zone outright.

 Options for Supporting Secondary Dwelling Units: